-With the assistance of our human capital department, the Compensation Committee identified a "peer group" of companies for 2010 that compete with us in the labor and capital markets and that follow similar compensation models.
-The peer group that the Compensation Committee reviewed to ensure that our total compensation is within a reasonably competitive range included: Alliance Data Systems Corporation, APAC Customer Services Inc., CDI Corp., Cognizant Technology Solutions Corp., Convergys Corporation, Fisery, Inc., Genpact Limited, Hewitt Associates, Inc., Paychex, Inc., Spherion Corp., StarTek, Inc., Stream Global Services, Inc. and Sykes Enterprises Incorporated.
+With the assistance of our human capital department, the Compensation Committee identified a "peer group" of companies for 2011 that compete with us in the labor and capital markets and that follow similar compensation models.
+The peer group that the Compensation Committee reviewed to ensure that our total compensation is within a reasonably competitive range included: Acxiom Corporation, Alliance Data Systems Corporation, APAC Customer Services Inc., CDI Corp., Cognizant Technology Solutions Corp., Convergys Corporation, Fiserv, Inc., Genpact Limited, Paychex, Inc., Spherion Corp., StarTek, Inc., Stream Global Services, Inc. and Sykes Enterprises Incorporated.
 The Compensation Committee selected this group of companies because they are in the same or similar industries, they compete with us for executive talent and they employ similar executive compensation models.
 The Compensation Committee reviews the compensation practices of this peer group to effectively design compensation arrangements to attract new executives in our highly competitive, rapidly changing markets and to confirm proper levels of compensation for our named executive officers.
-This peer group data is one factor the Compensation Committee uses in establishing targeted base salaries (targeted in the 25th to 75th percentile of peer group base salary compensation for executive officers performing the same or similar functions) and otherwise determining the mix of equity awards, cash incentives, and base salaries.
+This peer group data is one factor the Compensation Committee uses in establishing targeted base salaries (targeted in the 25th to 75th percentile of peer group base salary compensation for executive officers performing the same or similar roles) and MIP bonus awards (targeted in the 75th percentile of peer group incentive bonus awards for executive officers performing the same or similar functions) and otherwise determining the mix of equity awards, cash incentives, and base salaries.
 The peer group data, however, is not a definitive or dispositive factor in making such compensation decisions.
 Moreover, the Compensation Committee does not adhere to strict formulas, benchmarking or its review of this peer group data to determine the mix of compensation elements.
-Instead, the Compensation Committee considers various factors in exercising its discretion to determine compensation, including the experience, responsibilities and performance of each named executive officer as well as our overall financial performance.
+Instead, the Compensation Committee considers various factors in exercising its discretion to determin